The opam manual

 A special subdirectory that can appear in package definition directories, alongside the opam file.

 This subdirectory may contain any files or directories (of reasonable size) that will be copied over the root of the package source.
 If already present, files are overwritten, and directories are recursively merged. opam file fields like patches: refer to files at that same root, so patches specific to opam are typically included in this subdirectory.
+Since opam 2.3, files must be listed in the extra-files: or they are ignored.
+Before opam 2.3, all files were copied regardless of whether they appeared in the extra-files list.

 Also see the extra-sources: opam section, which has a similar behaviour and is processed before the files/ are copied.